spacepy/dbprocessing/sphinx/source/scripts.rst

 Prints the process queue.

-.. option:: Datebase The name of the database to print the queue of
+.. option:: Database The name of the database to print the queue of

 .. warning:: Broken